 10.4.2.
 Dynamic code testing of the test and production environment

 10.4.3.
 Manual testing after any significant changes

 10.4.4.
-Processes to ensure that security vulnerabilities identified as Severity 2 or higher are not released into the production environment.
+Processes to ensure that security vulnerabilities identified as Severity 2 or higher using the OWASP DREAD model or equivalent are not released into the production environment.

-11.3.
-Security awareness training should be conducted at least once per calendar year.
-Training should cover information security policies, as well as best practice.
-In addition, the following should occur:
+11.1.
+Security awareness training shall be conducted at least once per calendar year.
+Training shall cover information security policies, as well as best practice.
+In addition, the following shall occur:

-11.3.1.
-Security awareness training should be given at the first onboarding session attended by new employees (usually within two weeks of employment)
+11.1.1.
+Security awareness training shall be given at the first onboarding session attended by new employees (usually within two weeks of employment)

-11.3.2.
-Specialized training should be given to key stakeholders (i.e., incident management, ISO 27001, security policy and process, assessment response best practice, etc.)
+11.1.2.
+Specialized training shall be given to key stakeholders (i.e., incident reporting and management, ISO 27001, security policy and process, assessment response best practice, phishing etc.)

 12.1.
-An Independent Party should verify iCIMS’s compliance with the IT Security Policy through periodic audits, at least once per calendar year.
+An Independent Party shall verify iCIMS’s compliance with the IT Security Policy through periodic audits, at least once per calendar year.

 12.2. iCIMS will maintain ISO 27001 certification, or equivalent, ensuring that iCIMS information security management system (ISMS) continues to perform in alignment with the standard.

 12.3.
-Data center providers should have SOC 2 audits performed at least once per calendar year.
+Data center providers shall have SOC 2 audits performed at least once per calendar year.